rappdw/tsne-perf-test/README.md

   1) build tsne-cuda python wheel and libfaiss.so, place them in ./docker/gpu (tsne-cuda is under active development and getting the correct version of the wheel and libfaiss.so is a bit tricky, see dwr/explorations branch on [this fork](https://github.com/rappdw/tsne-cuda) of tsne-cuda)
+  2) uncomment the comparisons you'd like to run (in tsne-perf-test.py in the docker/cpu and docker/gpu directories)
-  2) `build-image all` (builds two docker images, tsne-perf-test-cpu and tsne-perf-test-gpu)
+  3) `build-image all` (builds two docker images, tsne-perf-test-cpu and tsne-perf-test-gpu)
-  3) For CPU test, `run-image cpu -c full.mnist` (or iris, or 2500.mnist or cifar)
+  4) For CPU test, `run-image cpu -c full.mnist` (or iris, or 2500.mnist or cifar)
-  4) for GPU test, `run-image -g gpu -c full.mnist`
+  5) for GPU test, `run-image -g gpu -c full.mnist`

 ## Other Implementations to Consider
 ### scikit-learn